MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 After the hardware transmits or receives data, the client advances **BeginIndex**, transferring ownership of the packets and their fragments back to NetAdapterCx.

-The following animations illustrate the post and drain operations for a **NET_RING**.
+The following animations illustrate the post and drain operations that a PCI device driver performs on a **NET_RING**.
 The first shows posting and draining during transmit (Tx) operations, and the second shows posting and draining during receive (Rx) operations.
 Note that each packet has one or more fragments during transmit, but each packet has exactly one fragment during receive.
 Most NICs are configured this way, although some advanced NICs are capable of receiving more than one fragment per packet.

 > [!NOTE]
 > In these animations, the packets owned by the client driver are highlighted in light blue and dark blue, and fragments owned by the client driver are highlighted in yellow and orange.
 The lighter colors represent the *drain* subsection of the elements the driver owns, while the darker colors represent the *post* subsection of the elements the driver owns.